-Our approach of a black-box modeling using the ARX model is distinctive from other black-box approaches for modeling network traffic using the AR (Auto-Regressive) model or the ARMA (Auto-Regressive Moving Average) model [14, 18, 19].
+model or the ARMA (Auto-Regressive Moving Average) model [14, 19, 20].
 Figure 4 illustrates a typical usage of the AR model or the ARMA model for modeling network traffic.
 Comparing Figs. 3 and 4, the ARX model has the input whereas either the AR model or the ARMA model does not.
 In other words, only the ARX model can represent the dynamics, i.e., the relation how the past input data affects the future output data.